SCP-Judicial/SCPFederation-Legislation/blog/2021-10-31-adminmr-transfer.md

 ## Manufacturing

-If you are a developer **currently within Administrator_Mr's Foundation** then please contact unix#1784 for an interview, if you wish to join our MaD.
+If you are a developer **currently within Telexty's Foundation** then please contact MuffingGaming#0001 for an interview, if you wish to join our MaD.